 Also, there is fine brunoise, which is the extended version of fine julienne.

-Uses: If you cut bell pepper, carrot, or celery, this cut will look excellent as a garnish of your dish.
+Uses: If you cut bell pepper, carrot, or celery, this cut will look excellent as a garnish to your dish.
 Otherwise, they can be used as salad sides or in sauces to add in crunch too.

 4. Batonnet Cut: this cut is known as the thick-little stick cut, and it is French-derivation.
 They can be eaten like it is or can be further extended into dice cuts.